 The stakes are high for developing self-aware leaders.

-Research has shown that high levels of self-awareness lead to better team performance and conflict management, but most people have no clue how others perceive them.
+Research has shown that high levels of self-awareness lead to better team performance and conflict management, but most people are surprised by the effect of their words and actions on others, writes Robert Sutton for the Wall Street Journal.